1.11. Wedding Cake Model of Justice

 Wedding Cake Model

 Another model of justice was developed by Samuel Walker who attempts to demonstrate how cases move through the system and may be treated differently by media and society.
 This model referred to as the Wedding Cake Model Theory, is unique because it differentiates types of crimes by how serious the offense is, the offender’s criminal record, and the victim and offender relationship.
 [1] It is referred to as a wedding cake because of the different tiers or layers on a cake.
-Take a moment to glance at the wedding cake image below and notice that wedding cakes often have different layers and the bottom tends to be the largest with the top being the smallest.
+Take a moment to glance at the wedding cake image below and notice that wedding cakes often have different layers and the bottom tends to be the largest top being the smallest.
 This section will explain what each layer would resemble in the criminal justice system.

 We are going to work our way from the bottom of the cake, or the most significant piece, to the smallest piece on top.
 In the criminal justice system, the bottom layer of the model would represent the most significant number of cases handled by the system, which often includes misdemeanors and traffic violations.
-This layer may also get comprised of first-time offenders of less severe crimes.
-[2] Misdemeanors are the least dangerous types of crimes which can include, depending on where location, public intoxication, prostitution, graffiti, among others.
+This layer may also be comprised of first-time offenders of less severe crimes.
+[2] Misdemeanors are the least dangerous types of crimes which can include, depending on where location, public intoxication, prostitution, and graffiti, among others.
 Imagine getting caught tagging a park wall and never being caught for a crime before, which is where this crime would fall.
 These are often the crimes most of us have committed, but also most of us may not have been caught or punished.
 A misdemeanor may result in a monetary fine, rather than jail time.

 Bottom-Layer Example (The Largest Portion) Dr. Sanchez